 I am a sucker for a good book cover.
-So, while I hadn’t registered the hype over A. J. Finn’s debut novel, The Woman in the Window, it had caught my eye in bookshops.
+So, while I hadn’t registered the hype over A. J. Finn’s debut novel, The Woman in the Window, the book had caught my eye in a bookshop.
 And as I am also a fan of Jimmy Stewart’s Alfred Hitchcock movies, I was intrigued by its homage to the 1954 classic, Rear Window.

-But what spurred me to buy the book wasn’t the cover or my Rear Window curiosity, it was the furore caused by the article in The New Yorker (11 February 2018) exposing the deceptions of the man behind The Woman in the Window.
+What spurred me to buy the book wasn’t the cover or my Rear Window curiosity, but the furore caused by the article in The New Yorker (11 February 2018) exposing the deceptions of the man behind The Woman in the Window.
 And a subsequent Better Reading podcast (8 February 2019) interview with the man, who writes as A. J. Finn, Dan Mallory.

 However, the litany of bald-faced deceptions discredited in The New Yorker article by Ian Parker is breathtaking and suggests a flawed character worthy of inclusion in a psychological thriller.
 Some of Mallory’s more fanciful claims about his health and family, qualifications and career include:

-- His mother had died of cancer — Mallory’s mother did battle breast cancer in his teenage years but survived
+- His mother had died of cancer — Mallory’s mother battled breast cancer in his teenage years but survived.

 - J. K. Rowling’s The Cuckoo’s Calling was published by Little, Brown Books UK on his recommendation — The New Yorker asserts Mallory might have read the manuscript, but it was not published on his recommendation.